When this happens...

 Create a new lead from contact details with optional email, phone, source, and custom fields.

-Create a new contact in Togile using provided first/last name, email, phone and optional company, title, owner, source, and custom fields.
+Creates a new contact in Togile with the provided name, email, phone, and optional company, title, owner, source, and custom fields.

-Update an existing lead's details in Togile CRM (name, email, phone, source, pipeline, owner, and custom fields).
+Updates an existing lead's details in Togile, including name, email, phone, source, pipeline, owner, and custom fields.

 Adds a new user to the Togile workspace with specified name, email, role, and optional project assignments.